dfinity/portal/how-it-works/00_General/01_overview-of-the-internet-computer.subpage.md

 To this end, chain-evolution technology enables new nodes to join a subnet or nodes that have been down to catch up with the remaining part of the subnet.
 All this can be done efficiently, without a node needing to replay all messages from the start of its subnet.

+## Ingress Messages

+When a user sends a message to a canister from outside the IC, this message goes through the core IC protocol stack until it gets executed.
+Successful execution can change the state of the subnet and results in the generation of a response that is stored in a certified part of replicated state.
+The response can be retrieved by the user's client and verified for authenticity.
+This allows users to obtain certified answers to canister messages almost instantly.
+Getting an alomst-instant certified response to a request is a feature that sets apart the IC from other blockchain projects.

 ## Governance

 Governance is an aspect of blockchain decentralization that gets increasing attention.